ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 This document explains why, how and when you should use unit tests for Ansible modules.
 The document doesn't apply to other parts of Ansible for which the recommendations are normally closer to the Python standard.
-There is basic documentation for Ansible unit tests in the developer guide :doc:`testing_units`.
+There is basic documentation for Ansible unit tests in the developer guide :ref:`testing_units`.
 This document should be readable for a new Ansible module author.
 If you find it incomplete or confusing, please open a bug or ask for help on Ansible IRC.